Raavi-Pranay/ev-range-prediction/README.md

-# ML Model Comparison: Logistic Regression vs Decision Tree
+# EV Range Prediction & Visualization of Pollution Meter

-This project explores and compares the performance of two classification algorithms — Logistic Regression and Decision Tree — on a given dataset.
+This project explores and compares the performance of two classification algorithms — Logistic Regression and Decision Tree — on a given dataset of EV Range and pollution emissions.
 It includes data preprocessing, model training, evaluation, and visualization.

 ## 📁 Files